MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ## How can I use the Quantum Development Kit?

-Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be done cloud-base in the Azure portal with the hosted Jupyter notebooks, or it can be installed and run from your local computer if you prefer.
+Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be done cloud-base in the Azure portal with the hosted Jupyter notebooks, or it can be installed and run from your local computer if you prefer to.

-The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).
+The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration for [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).

 The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

-- Developing [Q# applications](xref:microsoft.quantum.install-qdk.overview.standalone) is the quickest way to get started.
+- Running a Q# code in a Jupyter notebook in the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) portal is the quickest way to get started.

-- Run standalone [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone), a Jupyter extension for compiling, simulating, and visualizing Q# programs.
+- You can develop Q# programs as standalone applications in a [local development environment](xref:microsoft.quantum.install-qdk.overview.standalone).

 - If you are familiar with Python, you can use it as a [host programming platform](xref:microsoft.quantum.install-qdk.overview.python) to get started.
 Python enjoys widespread use not only among developers, but also scientists, researchers and teachers.

 - If you already have experience with [C#, F#, or VB.NET](xref:microsoft.quantum.install-qdk.overview.cs) and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.

 ## Next Steps